Meet Our Director

 Deb was introduced to handbell ringing in youth group at her church, and has been playing on and off since, accruing over 28 years of ringing.
 Her passion for ringing handbells led her to become a founding member of Encore! in 2007.
 In addition to playing in ensembles, she has performed in quartets, duets, and as a solo ringer.
 She also enjoys singing in her church choir and with the Oshkosh Chamber Singers.

-Denean Smith has been ringing handbells for over 20 years, initially “drafted” to ring in her church handbell choir in Decatur, IL.
+Denean Smith has been ringing handbells since the nineties, initially “drafted” to ring in her church handbell choir in Decatur, IL.
 Her prior handbell experience includes ringing with Bells in Motion (Springfield, IL), Week of Handbells (Bayview, MI), numerous national and regional events sponsored by Handbell Musicians of America, and Grace Lutheran handbell choir Green Bay, WI.
 She and her husband Mark live in De Pere.

 Corinne began ringing handbells in junior high with a Fond du Lac church choir in the 1990s.
 She took a brief hiatus during college and started ringing again in 2007 with a church choir in Kaukauna.
 In 2010, she began directing the newly-formed hand chime choir while still being a ringer in the handbell choir, and in 2015, took over directing the handbell choir.
 Corinne was introduced to Encore! in 2018 and is enjoying ringing with a community group.
 Corinne lives in Appleton with her husband, Matt, and three girls, Erin, Elsa, & Eve, and works as a court reporter.

-Tom has been playing handbells for just one year, but is not a stranger to percussive instruments.
-He has been playing piano for more than 20 years; and also spent many of his school years playing percussion, specializing in mallet instruments.
-An analyst for financial systems by trade, Tom plays music to use the more creative side of his brain.
-In addition to music, Tom enjoys tennis, board games, and volunteering in the Appleton community.
+Tom started ringing handbells in 2018 but is no stranger to music.
+He has been playing piano since grade school; and spent many of his early years playing percussion, specializing in mallet instruments.
+In addition to music, Tom enjoys playing tennis and pickleball, board games, and volunteering in the Appleton community.

 An avid musician since high school, John was formally introduced to handbells his freshman year at UW-Eau Claire, when he was invited to play in (and later direct) their handbell choir.
 Since then, he's had the privilege of learning and ringing bells across the state and country.
 In addition to handbells, John stays busy as a performer, playing reeds for his local band, orchestra, and theatre groups.
 His latest passions include contemporary music and nonprofit arts management, which occasionally compete with his other interests, such as sleeping.